Maciej4/DndClub/README.md

-# Welcome to the DndClub website repo
+# Welcome to the Dnd Club website

 Enjoy your stay.